wcaleb/civil-war-reader/README.md

     expectations regarding emancipation, as well as the challenges they faced.

+-   **1865-jourdon-anderson-letter.pdf**

+    An open letter from a formerly enslaved man to his former owner in Tennessee, demanding wages and reparations as a condition for any return to Nashville.

 -   **1865-lee-surrender-general-orders.pdf**

     Robert E. Lee's General Orders No. 9, issued to his army after the